 Parameter Description IPsec (for the L2TP over IPsec type) Pre-shared key A key for mutual authentication of the parties.
 Click the Show icon () to display the entered key.
 Enable PFS Move the switch to the right to enable the PFS option (Perfect Forward Secrecy).
 If the switch is moved to the right, a new encryption key exchange will be used upon establishing the IPsec tunnel.
-This option enhances the security level of data transfer, but increases the load on DIR-842.
-Using DPD protocol (Dead Peer Detection) allows to check the status of the remote host in the tunnel: if encrypted packets exchange between the router and the remote host breaks down, the router starts sending DPD requests to the remote host.
-Select the needed action from the drop-down list. • Restart : Restart the tunnel connection immediately.
-DPD action • Hold : Reestablish the connection upon request when the traffic matching the tunnel appears. • Clear : Close the tunnel connection with no further action.
-Off: Disable DPD.
-When this value is selected, the DPD delay and DPD timeout fields are not available for editing.
+This option enhances the security level of data transfer, but increases the load on DIR-X1530.
+Enable DPD Move the switch to the right to enable using DPD protocol for this tunnel.
+Such a setting allows to check the status of the remote host: if encrypted packets exchange between the router and the remote host breaks down, the router starts sending DPD messages to the remote host.
+If the switch is moved to to the left, the DPD delay and DPD timeout fields are not available for editing.
 DPD delay A time period (in seconds) between DPD messages.
 By default, the value 30 is specified.
 DPD timeout A waiting period for the response to a DPD message (in seconds).
 If the host does not answer in the specified time, the router breaks down the tunnel connection, updates information on it, and tries to reestablish the connection.
 By default, the value 120 is specified.
 Specify connection port Move the switch to the right to change the port used for data exchange with the other party enter the needed value in the Port field displayed.
 By default, the value 1701 is specified.